Abelian motives and Shimura varieties in nonzero characteristic: Conjecture A

-\begin{conjecturea} Let $A$ be an abelian variety over $\mathbb{Q}{}^{\mathrm{al}}$ with good reduction at $w$.
-All (absolute) Hodge classes on $A$ are $w$-rational.\footnote{The conjecture should also be stated for abelian varieties without good reduction, perhaps also for semi-abelian varieties and motives.} \end{conjecturea}
+\begin{conjecturea} Let $A$ be an abelian variety over $\mathbb{Q}^{\mathrm{al}}$ with good reduction at $w$.
+All (absolute) Hodge classes on $A$ are $w$ -rational.\footnote{The conjecture should also be stated, \textit{mutatis mutandis}, for abelian varieties over $\mathbb{Q}^{\mathrm{al}}$ with bad (semistable) reduction.} \end{conjecturea}